-The independent work given develops the ideas in a wide variety of representations, developing fluency in a varied environment and a high importance is being put on the CPA approach, ensuring all pupils develop their conceptual understanding using concrete, pictorial and then abstract ideas.

-Problem solving and reasoning is at the heart of the concept, with multiple applications being investigated within a learning session and differentiation is evident through how deeply and widely the pupils can reason and problem solve.
+The independent work given develops the ideas in a wide variety of representations, developing fluency in a varied environment and a high importance is being put on the CPA approach, ensuring all pupils develop their conceptual understanding using concrete, pictorial and then abstract ideas within a learning session and differentiation is evident through how deeply and widely the pupils can reason and problem solve.
 This is achieved through the completion of carefully crafted increases in the challenge and variety present in a wealth of mathematical settings.

+Problem solving and reasoning is at the heart of the concept, with multiple applications being investigated within a learning session and differentiation is evident through how deeply and widely the pupils can reason